sinujohn91/golden-crown/README.md

 ## Persistence
 ### Memory
 #### Kingdom
 We will persist the kindom data in the memory as a list.
+Entity will be interacting with this layer.